8 Steps to Getting Better at the Bar Exam

 Now the folly of “confidence.”

-The actual exam experience is different from the simulations.
+The actual exam experience will be different from the simulations.
 The questions will be similar, sure.
-The finality and the weight of your actions won’t be similar.
+The weight of your actions won’t be similar.
 Your heart will shake uncontrollably.
 Your body will summon adrenaline and bullshit to try to rescue you.

-Confidence goes out the window.
+Confidence goes out the window under actual conditions.
 Seeking confidence is a trap.
 A band-aid for the moment to cover up the real issue.

 “We don’t rise to the level of our expectations; we fall to the level of our training.”